trilogy-group/cloudfixLinter-demo-cloudformation/README.md

 Note: If you use the given template to deploy multiple stacks(in the same env -> Account+Region), recommendations from all the stacks will be linted along with the stack name for the recommendation

+## Steps to add cloudfix-linter in your $PATH env variable
+ ### On MacOS
+  - Open the .bash_profile file in your home directory (for example, /Users/your-user-name/.bash_profile) in a text editor.
+  - Add export PATH="~/.cloudfix-linter/bin/:$PATH" to the last line of the file.
+  - Save the .bash_profile file.
+  - Restart your terminal.
+  - run `cloudfix-linter -v ` to check path has been set successfully

+ ### On Linux
+  - Open the .bashrc file in your home directory (for example, /home/your-user-name/.bashrc) in a text editor.
+  - Add export PATH="~/.cloudfix-linter/bin/:$PATH" to the last line of the file, where your-dir is the directory you want to add.
+  - Save the .bashrc file.
+  - Restart your terminal.

 ### FAQ